Not a lot of variety in content or community compared to the digs or reddits of the world.

 Realistically, he's just the only person we're getting a truly honest tell-all from.
 I'm not sure he's really that much worse than most people, I think we're just all judging him much more surgically.

-FLW actually wrote an autobiography during his time in the 'wilderness' (basically running a cult in the desert) in the early 30s, and much of it is fanciful bluster, a bunch of half truths and exaggerations, almost as a means to save his legacy.
+FLW actually wrote an autobiography during his time in the 'wilderness' (basically running an architecture cult in the desert) in the early 30s, and much of it is fanciful bluster, a bunch of half truths and exaggerations, almost as a means to save his legacy.
 You read it and kinda feel sorry for the guy.
-Yet, five years later as he turned 70, he created Fallingwater and was still working when he died at the age of 91 in the middle of overseeing the construction of the Guggenheim.
+Yet, five years later as he turned 70, he created Fallingwater which led to so much work, that the last 20 years of his life he produced over twice as many commissions than he had done to that point.
+In fact when he died he was in the middle of actively working on 60 projects, most notably overseeing the construction of the Guggenheim.

 Others may say it, but there's a difference between being annoyed that other people say something, and turning your comment in such a way that others saying it looks like you're being prevented from saying what you want.